jsbisht/oauth-oidc-saml/README.md

 OAuth 2.0 protocol provides API security through scoped access tokens.

 OIDC extends OAuth 2.0 by providing user authentication and single sign-on (SSO) functionality.

+## OpenID Connect Concepts
+OpenID Connect is used to au
+thenticate users with a web app.
+The app uses the ID token that is returned from the authorization server to know if a user is authenticated and to obtain profile information about the user, such as their username or locale.

 ### Outh and OpenID References